Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Conclusion

-For verdict, I say that my favorite plasma cutter is the YesWelder CUT-55DS.
+As for the verdict, my favorite plasma cutter is the YesWelder CUT-55DS.
 It’s a great place to get started with cutting as it is a budget plasma cutter.
-It’s not expensive and it packs a lot of bang for the buck into the package but it will struggle with some heavier jobs.
+It’s not expensive, and it packs a lot of bang for the buck, but it will struggle with some heavier jobs.
 Either way, in my opinion, it is the best plasma cutter for its price range.

-The Miller Electric Spectrum 625 and the Hobart 40i are going to be the plasma cutters choices for many workshops that have a high demand for this kind of cutting, the extra cost in prices is surely going to be easy to justify.
+The Miller Electric Spectrum 625 and the Hobart 40i are going to be the plasma cutter choices for many workshops with high demand for this kind of cutting; the extra cost is surely going to be easy to justify.

-Finally, if portability features are your top priority then the Powermax45 is a really excellent pick and among the best in the top picks above.
+Finally, if portability is your top priority, the Powermax45 is an excellent pick and one of the best in the top picks above.